-Karen has been Branksome Hall’s Principal for 18 years and is the CEO of Branksome Hall Global.
+Karen has been Branksome Hall’s Principal for 24 years and is the CEO of Branksome Hall Global.
 In 2012, Karen founded Branksome Hall Asia, an international school on Jeju Island, South Korea.
 Karen also introduced the International Baccalaureate (IB) Program to Branksome in 2001, making it Toronto’s only all-girls, all-years IB World School.
 She has represented Branksome Hall Global by speaking around the world on topics ranging from International Education and Canada’s Foreign Policy to Employee Wellness Programs.
-Karen is a gradate of the Executive Program at the Stanford Graduate School of Business.
+Karen is a graduate of the Executive Program at the Stanford Graduate School of Business.
 She also holds a Master of Education from the University of British Columbia and both a Bachelor of Education and Bachelor of Arts from Western University.
 Prior to leading Branksome Hall, Karen was a Principal in the Toronto District School Board and previously taught at Havergal College.

 Head, Curriculum Innovation and Professional Learning

 Michael is the Director of Technology and Innovation at Branksome Hall.
 Michael was most recently the President of Insegni Centre Inc. for four years and during that time was also a consultant for Branksome’s Information Technology strategy.
 He was previously the Director of Systems and Technology for IT Consulting at Ernst & Young and was the Vice President of Consulting at Project X Ltd. Michael holds a Master of Science in Strategic Planning from Heriot-Watt University and a Bachelor of Science in Computer Science from the University of Toronto.
 He also has a Certificate in Data Analytics, Big Data and Predictive Analytics from Ryerson University.
-Michael’s daughter Siena’20 attends Branksome.
+Michael’s daughter Siena’20 is a Branksome graduate.

 Executive Director, Advancement and Community Engagement